 Place all of the ingredients into a blender and blitz until the mixture is smooth.
 Then pour into a tall glass or jar and enjoy.
 If you’re not a pirate you can leave out the rum, I’m not sure why you would want to do that but I guess people have their reasons.
 And as before you switch the soya products for dairy if you wish.

-There are more recipes and ideas in my Food & Drink category. *Drink responsibly and all that jazz.
+*Drink responsibly and all that jazz.